IlyaSemenov/django-modelsettings/README.rst

 	]

-The settings will be available under Admin > Settings > Settings.
+The settings editor will now be available under Django Admin > Settings > Settings.

 You can also add a direct link with ``<a href="{% url 'dbsettings' %}">{% trans "Settings" %}</a>`` (e.g. in your ``admin/base_site.html`` overrides).